rob-myers/rob-myers.github.io/articles/tech2.md

 So how will we approach this difficult problem?
 Well, we won't solve it generally.
 That is,
-> _we don't seek a black box magically producing collision-free concurrent navigation_.
+> _we don't seek a black box, magically producing collision-free concurrent navigation_.

 We're happy to take things slow.
 Let's start with two colliding NPCs.